Confirmation Bias in Social Networks

 \section{Conclusions}

-Confirmatory bias is one of the most notorious cognitive biases documented and it appears in many ways.
-Since it is a systematic deviation from rationality in judgment, it is expected to have a significant influence in the process of belief formation.
-In this sense, since social networks appear as a primary tool for many people to get informed and debate their world views, one could expect confirmatory bias to have some influence on the opinion formation.
-To date, however, there has been little understanding of how such phenomenon influences opinions in a networked environment.
-To shed some light on this topic, I consider a social learning model in which a fraction of signals, external to the social network, is ambiguous and open to idiosyncratic interpretation.
-The interpretation, however, is affected by individuals' confirmatory biases.
-Moreover, I also allow agents to be influenced by friends in their social clique and to set their beliefs to be a linear combination of the (biased) Bayesian posterior and the (also biased) friends' posteriors.
+Confirmation bias is one of the most notorious cognitive biases documented and, as it is a systematic deviation from rationality, have a significant influence in the process of belief formation.
+In this sense, as social networks appear as a primary tool for many people to get informed and debate their worldviews, one could expect confirmatory bias to have some influence on the opinion formation.
+However, to date, how such phenomenon influences opinions in a networked environment has not been understood.
+To explore this topic, we consider a social learning model in which a fraction of signals external to the social network is ambiguous and open to idiosyncratic interpretation.
+The interpretation of these signals is affected by people's confirmatory biases.
+Moreover, we also allow agents to be influenced by their friends and set their beliefs to be a linear combination of the (biased) Bayesian posterior and the (also biased) friends' posteriors.

-It follows directly from my model that biased individuals connected through a social network can only reach two types of consensus and both are biased, one to the left and the other to the right.
-One consensus type, however, is more efficient (less biased) than the other depending on the state.
-Moreover, I show that long-run learning is not attained even if individuals are impartial when interpreting ambiguous signals.
-Those results contrast with \cite{Rabin1999} and \cite{fhj2018} in which long-run learning takes place with a positive probability and impartiality helps learning the state.
-Furthermore, the network effect presented here, together with signals realizations, reinforces the interpreting ``\textit{tug-of-war}'' since individuals might have their own biases confirmed (or mitigated) by other agents.
+My model shows that biased agents connected through social networks can only reach two types of consensus and both are biased, one to the left and the other to the right.
+However, one consensus type is less-biased than the other depending on the state.
+Moreover, I demonstrate that long-run learning is not attained even if agents are impartial when interpreting ambiguous signals.
+Those results contradict \cite{Rabin1999} and \cite{fhj2018} in which long-run learning takes place with a positive probability, and impartiality helps learning the state.
+Furthermore, the network effect presented, together with signal realizations, reinforces the interpreting ``\textit{tug-of-war}'' as agents might have their own biases confirmed (or mitigated) by other agents.